neilsmurphy/backtrader_template/README.md

    heatmaps.

 #### Create new parameters
-To add a new parameter to the backtest, just add it into the RunBacktest class `self. params` dictionary.
+To add a new parameter to the backtest, just add it into the RunBacktest class `self.params` dictionary found in `main.py`.
 The default for the parameter is placed in the first position of the list.
 This will then become available in the strat as a parameter.
 For example, adding in `rsi` as a true/false parameter:

 ```rsi=[True, True],```